White House says Iran policy unchanged; declines comment on letter

 "I'm not in a position to discuss private correspondence between the president and any world leader," he said at a White House briefing.
 "I can tell you that the policy that the president and his administration have articulated about Iran remains unchanged."

-Earnest said the United States had discussed the campaign against Islamic State with Tehran on the sidelines of negotiations concerning Iran's nuclear program but gave no details.
+Earnest said the United States had discussed the campaign against Islamic State with Tehran on the sidelines of negotiations concerning Iran's nuclear programme but gave no details.

 "The United States will not cooperate militarily with Iran in that effort," he said of the fight against Islamic State.
 "We won't share intelligence with them.
 But their interests in the outcome is something that's been widely commented on - commented upon and something that on a couple of occasions has been discussed on the sidelines of other conversations."